GitoriousLispBackup/eql/examples/9-simple-lisp-editor/exe/README.txt

 QUIT
 ====

-See menu of the "Q" system tray icon.
+See menu of "Q" system tray icon.